maunzCache/terraform-aws-action-helper/README.md

 4. tagging
 5. write

-Each of category yields a list with the action names.
+Each category yields a list with the action names.

 Example: